Varshini-E/Real-Time-Recognition-of-Indian-Sign-Language/README.md

 2. Load the model in ***Camera_Interface.ipynb*** and run to open live video capture.
 Predict in real time using hand gestures of the ISL.

 ## Workflow

+### Preprocessing

+The input images are stored in train_dataset folder.
+We read the images from the folder and preprocess them and store them in a training and test folder.
+A copy of the image is converted from BGR spectrum to HSV (Hue, Saturation, Value) spectrum.
+Then we extract the colors from the image which are in the range of skin color (lower boundary, upper boundary).
+MedianBlur is applied to remove the noise.
+Now we apply the mask to the original image using a bitwise_and operation.
+Then the images are converted from HSV to BGR and then to GRAY - grayscale range.
+Finally, GaussianBlur is applied for a final removal of the noise.

+### Image Augmentation

+Image augmentation is a technique of applying different transformations to original images which results in multiple transformed copies of the same image.
+Flow_from_directory takes the path to a directory & generates batches of augmented data based on data_train and data_valid.
+This is a multiclass classification problem.

+### Creation of Model

+The CNN model is defined using various parameters.
+Conv2D and MaxPooling2D are performed in an alternate fashion to select the most prominent features in multiple layers.
+Flatten operation flattens the input without affecting batch_size.
+Dense operation is used as the final layer to create a fully connected layer.
+The model is compiled with the loss, optimizer and metrics.
+Callback functions are defined for the model training.

+### Open Camera Interface

+To predict the letters depicted in sign language real-time, we need to preprocess the captured frame in real time.
+We crop the image, resize it and perform the same preprocessing to the captured image as the preprocessing applied to original images.
+After which we run it through the CNN model and print the predicted alphabet on the camera frame.